Please see Parasitic Plants for a general introduction to mistletoes in a broader context.

 The species of Phoradendron have gone through stages of lumping and splitting, so names have changed over the years.
 Here we follow the treatment of Nickrent in Flora of North America , which is quite different from the traditional arrangement.
 Some of it is a little hard to swallow for a pathologist, because we like to see pathogen species have some relationship to hosts.
 Some important or widespread species in the United States are:

 Phoradendron leucarpum (oak or American mistletoe).
 This species is an amalgam of other species that have been synonymized because genetic and morphological variation does not support them .
-It includes the old eastern mistletoe, P. flavescens, as well as P. tomentosum in the central south from New Mexico to Mississippi, and the western species P. macrophyllum.
+It includes the old eastern mistletoe, P. flavescens, as well as P. tomentosum in the central south from New Mexico to Mississippi, and the western species P. macrophyllum (bigleaf mistletoe).
 It occurs from New Jersey and Pennsylvania south, from Oregon south, across the southern states and into Mexico.
 It is the only true mistletoe in eastern USA (except for a Caribbean species that occurs in North America only on Key Largo, Florida).
 It has a very wide host range, but in a local area it is usually confined to one or several host species, suggesting locally adapted, host-specialized populations.
 This species resembles Viscum album and is collected in Texas and sold as Christmas mistletoe.

-P. villosum (Pacific or hairy mistletoe).
+P. villosum (Pacific, hairy, or western oak mistletoe).
 This western species occurs abundantly from Oregon to California and Mexico, but extends sparsely east across Arizona and New Mexico to western Texas.
 Although it can cause large growths on Quercus spp. , it was found to cause no growth loss or mortality in one study .
 However, in Oregon it is said to cause slow growth, predispose trees to insect attack, and lead to mortality during drought .
 Two subspecies are recognized, P. v. subsp. villosum in Oregon, California and Baja California, and P. v. subsp. coryae from Arizona to Texas and northern Mexico east of Baja California. (see photos near top)

 P. californicum (desert mistletoe).
 This leafless species occurs in desert habitats in southern California, Nevada, Arizona, and Mexico.
 It grows chiefly on leguminous species such as Parkinsonia spp. (palo verde) and Prosopis spp. (including mesquites).